Jackalope-does-coding/Muse-EEG-use-with-Psychopy/README.md

 This project was completed at Dawson College, Montreal, summer of 2025

+Older versions of the codes created by former Dawson students (for more information contact us).

 For additional info, review our user guide for combining muse eeg with psychopy or contact any/all of the members of this team.